MRiffiAslett/ips_MaxRiffiAslett/README.md

 2. Including semantic and diversity loss features in the `iterative.py` script.
 3. Adding stochastic attention masking features in `ips_net.py`.
 4. Introducing a new backbone strategy with ResNet-50, freezing all weights until the last layer in `ips_net.py`.
+5. Contributed a script to inference producing attention maps

 **Note:** All features can be activated and deactivated via the config files.
 """